vishwaj1/my_game/README.md

 ---

 **Developer's Note:** This game was created as a fun and educational project to explore the possibilities of text-based programming and game design.
-Whether you are a seasoned gamer or new to text adventures, I hope you find this game both challenging and entertaining!
+Whether you are a seasoned gamer or new to text adventures, I hope you find this game entertaining!

 ---